Chiefs shut down Henry, Titans game plan in AFC title game

 They couldn’t pull off one more upset in Arrowhead Stadium, though.

-They couldn’t finish off their first trip to the Super Bowl in two decades — even if their painfully obvious plan was working early on.
+They couldn’t finish off their first trip to the Super Bowl in two decades.

+“I felt like we got off to the start that we wanted,” Titans coach Mike Vrabel said.
+“But I think when you play teams like this or teams that are as good as the Chiefs, as explosive as they are, we knew they were going to make a run.”

 By the time big offensive lineman Dennis Kelly grabbed a touchdown pass, the Titans had taken a 17-7 lead and the raucous environment of Arrowhead Stadium — which was so energized a week ago, when Kansas City scored 41 straight points to rally past the Houston Texans — was about as quiet as a church on a Sunday afternoon.